Chapter 2 : The Gryffindor Four

 Mr. Black was by far the most attractive student at Hogwarts.
 Girls fell at his feet, and he was known for going through them like tissue when you have a bad cold.
 Still, the man was gorgeous.
 He had shaggy black hair occasionally accompanied by a beard, intense grey eyes, and strong features.
 His was incredibly tall and impeccably built--just the kind of guy that would never take a second look at me.
 The first one had probably been accidental.

-Once changed, I clicked my tongue a few times intermittently as I walked down the narrow corridor.
+Once in my school robes, I clicked my tongue a few times intermittently as I walked down the narrow corridor.
 When I was about halfway back to my compartment, I looked up and saw the very prank the Gryffindor guys had pulled earlier today.
 Severus Snape was sitting in a compartment full of water with gills and webbed extremities.
-How on earth had they gotten him to eat gillyweed?
+I couldn't imagine how they'd gotten him to eat gillyweed...

 As I started forward again, I realized James was headed the opposite direction.
 He stopped in front of me and pointed his wand at Snape's compartment.
 He lifted his free hand up to his mouth in the international sign for quiet.
-I looked in the compartment to see the effect of his whispered incantation.
+I looked in the compartment to see what he was going to do.
 A snort of laughter escaped me as the tank became soapy.
 Severus pounded on the window and yelled at James, but only bubbles came out.

-James tucked his wand in his pocket and winked at me before turning and heading back towards our seats.
-I took one last look at Severus, who had a murderous look on his face and his arms crossed, before I began walking again.
-Just as I reached the door back into the most uncomfortable train ride of my life, Vixen trotted up to me.
+James tucked his wand is his pocket and winked at me before turning and heading back towards our seats.
+I took one last look at Severus, who had a look of murder on his face and his arms crossed, before I began walking again.
+Just as a reached the door back into the most uncomfortable train ride of my life, Vixen trotted up to me.